Life

 - Book IV focuses on diseases of particular parts of the body, which he contrasts with those of book III that focus on the body as a whole;

-- Book V provides an overview of medication and what diseases it treats.
+- Book V provides an overview of pharmacology and which medications work best for ailments;

 - Book VII treats the topic of surgery (χειρουργία in Greek);